moerwald/c-sharp-git-hooks/README.md

 ...
 Note: Creation of the trx files has to be done via MSBUILD, check the `VSTestLogger` XML entry in [HelloWorld.Tests.csproj](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/84cbab0c960e04825ba4a8cd7507e66aa47d558e/src/project-cmd-line-app/HelloWorld/HelloWorld.Tests/HelloWorld.Tests.csproj#L15).

-Since testing the GIT hooks by hands can be quite annoying the `git-hooks` folder contains some [Pester](https://github.com/pester/Pester) tests verifying correct behavior.
+The `HelloWorld` playground projects are a good base to play around with the hooks, but testing the scripts by changing the several source is quite annoying.
+Therefore  `githooks-tests` folder contains some [Pester](https://github.com/pester/Pester) tests verifying correct behavior.
+The tests can be invoked on the cmd-line via `githooks-tests>Invoke-Pester`.

 Here is the output of the hook scripts.